plone/training/docs/plone-deployment/intro.md

 > BSD is great.
 > macOS is familiar.
 > Windows works fine, too.
-> But our experience and the majority experience in the Plone community is with Linux for production servers.
+> But the majority experience in the Plone community is with Linux for production servers.
 > That doesn't mean you have to use Linux for your laptop or desktop; anything that runs Python is likely fine.

 Major distributions

-> We're supporting Ubuntu LTS for the server setup.
+> Ubuntu LTS is supported for the server setup.

 Platform packages

-> We use platform packages whenever possible.
+> Use platform packages whenever possible.
-> We want the non-Plone components on your server to be automatically updatable using your platform tools.
+> The non-Plone components on your server should be automatically able to update using your platform tools.
-> If a platform package is usable, we'll use it even if it isn't the newest, coolest version.
+> If a platform package is usable, use it even if it isn't the newest, coolest version.

 Ansible

 > There are all sorts of great tools for automating deployment.
-> People we respect have chosen Puppet, Salt/Minion and lots of other tools.
+> People at various times have chosen Puppet, Salt/Minion and other tools.
-> We chose Ansible because it requires no preinstalled server component, it's written in Python,
+> This training uses Ansible because it requires no preinstalled server part, it's written in Python,
-> and its configuration language is YAML, which is awfully easy to read.
+> and its configuration language is YAML, which is easy to read.

 Docker and Docker Compose

-> We believe containers guarantee repeatable deploys that could run both locally and in production.
+> Containers guarantee repeatable deployments that could run both locally and in production.
-> Docker is the most famous solution in this landscape, have good documentation and it is used by our community.
+> Docker is the most famous solution in this landscape, has good documentation and is in use by our community.
-> Docker compose is a tool that is easy to explain and setup, even for new users.
+> Docker compose is a tool that's easy to explain and setup, even for new users.

-Github and Github actions
+GitHub and GitHub actions

-> Plone's development happens on Github, and our community is slowly adopting Github actions in their new packages
+> Plone's development happens on GitHub, and the community is increasingly adopting GitHub actions in their new packages
-> Concepts explained here could be easily adapted to other enviroments like Gitlab and Jenkins
+> Concepts explained here could be adapted to other environments like GitLab and Jenkins

 Kubernetes

-> This version of the training does not (yet) support Kubernetes, but this may change in the near future
+> This version of the training doesn't (yet) support Kubernetes, but this may change in the near future

 And ...

-> We'll discuss particular parts of the deployment stack in the next section.
+> Particular parts of the deployment stack are discussed in the next section.